LatticeMage/Notes/ACGN/Game/Ch1/README.md

   * such as Escape the room, Interactive film
 * Strategy:
   * need to manage your resources to achieve goal
+* Puzzle:
+  * need to solve problem
+  * the key difference between Strategy and Puzzle is to defeat rival
 * Casual:
   * The goal is easy to achieve something, tyring not to push pressure on player
 * Crafting: